bitifet/sqltt/README.md

 BASIC CONCEPTS
 --------------

-### Engine flavours
+### Engines

 *SQLTT* is database agnostic in the sense that it only provide a templating layer and you are responsible to write SQL suitable for your specific database(s) engine(s).

-But, at the same time, provide you the tools to support multiple SQL syntax variations with single codebase.
+But, at the same time, it provide you the tools to support multiple SQL syntax variations with single codebase.

 So, depending on targetted database or even if we are generating SQL for an